-Under these circumstances, it is essential that companies develop human rights policies that clearly demonstrate their respect for human rights, and conduct human rights due diligence that includes a process of identifying, evaluating, mitigating and explaining how their businesses negatively affect human rights throughout the value chain.
-However, through this program, Japanese companies have been facing challenges in tackling "business and human rights".
+Under these circumstances, it is essential that companies develop human rights policies that clearly demonstrate their respect for human rights, and conduct human rights due diligence that includes a process of identifying and evaluating how their businesses negatively affect human rights throughout the value chain, and explaining how to address human rights isues.
+However, through this workshop, we recognize that Japanese companies have been facing challenges in tackling "business and human rights".
 The first is the limit of the certification system.
 Companies understand that purchasing raw materials from certified suppliers can ensure sustainability.
 However, reports by NGOs point out environmental and labour problems and abuses of human rights at sites of those suppliers.
 The credibility of the certification system has begun to undermine.
-Companies are required to face people whose human rights are actually violated beyond the framework of certification.
-Next, there is a low level of understanding and awareness of human rights throughout the company.
-In Japan, human rights are still often understood in the context of discriminated community of non-Japanese, sexual harassment, and power harassment, and there is a gap in recognition with human rights that are recognized and discussed globally.
+Companies are required to focus on people whose human rights are actually violated beyond the framework of certification.
+Next, there is poor understanding and awareness of human rights throughout the company.
+In Japan, human rights are still often understood in the context of discriminated community of non-Japanese, sexual harassment, and power harassment, and there is a gap in recognition with human rights between Japan and globally.
 It is necessary to understand what the Guiding Principles require companies to respect human rights, to make it aware throughout the company, and to incorporate them into their management strategies and business activities.
-Second, the key principle of the SDGs is "no one will be left behind", and all of the goals are closely linked to the realization of a society where human rights are respected.
+The key principle of the SDGs is "no one will be left behind", and all of the goals are closely linked to the realization of a society where human rights are respected.
 Companies are expected to maximize their positive impacts and minimize their negative impacts.
 Companies from all sectors have begun working on the SDGs, but most of them often implement and disclose positive impacts, and there is little debate about how to identify and minimize the negative impacts of business.
-It is not understood that negative effects are not offset by other positive effects.
+It is important to understand that negative effects are not offset by other positive effects.
 Unless companies address positive and negative impacts, the realization of a sustainable society will not be achieved, and "people left behind" will be left forever.
 The centre of economic activity is a company, and its activities are expected to resolve the gap.
-For this purpose, dialogue with affected stakeholders is essential, but it is difficult to say that it is being implemented by companies.
+For this purpose, dialogue with affected stakeholders is essential, but it is difficult to say that the dialogue is being carried out by companies.
 An essential process in fulfilling the responsibility of respecting human rights is to conduct dialogues with rights-holders that are actually / potentially affected by companies.
 Unless companies conduct and disclose such a dialogue process, they are not conducting human rights due diligence based on the Guiding Principles, and it may be regarded as a self-satisfying activity of the company.
 Human rights risks are not a risk from a corporate perspective, but a risk for people affected by business activities.
 In reality, many Japanese companies do business globally, but only a few companies make an effort to understand the entire supply chain.